johnkerl/miller/docs6/reference-verbs.rst

     $ mlr tee --help
     Usage: mlr tee [options] {filename}
-    Passes through input records (like mlr cat) but also writes to specified output file, using output-format flags from the command line (e.g. --ocsv).
-See also the "tee" keyword within mlr put, which allows data-dependent filenames.
     Options:
-    -a:          append to existing file, if any, rather than overwriting.
+    -a    Append to existing file, if any, rather than overwriting.
-    --no-fflush: don't call fflush() after every record.
+    -p    Treat filename as a pipe-to command.
     Any of the output-format command-line flags (see mlr -h).
 Example: using mlr --icsv --opprint put '...' then tee --ojson ./mytap.dat then stats1 ... the input is CSV, the output is pretty-print tabular, but the tee-file output is written in JSON format.

+    -h|--help Show this message.

 .. _reference-verbs-top: